chiropterascout/poetry/save me from my thoughts.md

     that one day
     I'll forget

-that none of thus is real
+that none of this is real
 that none of this is true

 that nothing that my thoughts say